nawazassad/Js-Dice-Game-Project/README.md

 # js-project-game

 - Use VS-Code
-- Install Live Server in the VS code etension and just click on goLive once its installed
+- Install Live Server in the VS code extension and  click on goLive once its installed